 After the home inspection, the buyer will be provided a written report detailing the inspector’s findings.

-The inspection report will include information about the property’s condition, safety issues, and recommendations for immediate and future repairs or maintenance.
+The inspection report will include information about the property’s condition, safety issues, and immediate and future repairs or maintenance recommendations.

 Home Inspection Report vs. Seller’s Disclosure Statement